How Do I Get a Death Certificate in Pennsylvania?

 The Pennsylvania Department of Health - Division of Vital Records has death records from 1906 to present.
 Records become public 105 years after the date of death.

 The number of certified copies depends on the deceased's accounts and assets.
 Banks, insurance companies, government agencies, and retirement plans each typically require an original certified copy.
 Most families need between 8 and 15 copies.
-The Pennsylvania executor checklist lists each step of the estate settlement process to help determine the right number.
+The Pennsylvania estate settlement plan lists each step of the estate settlement process to help determine the right number.

 In-depth guides covering Pennsylvania probate laws, trust requirements, and estate planning strategies.